evan-rf/etachov.github.io/_posts/2016-02-15-tidying-freedom-house-data.md

 The only issue is that the FOTP data is only available in as wide Excel file.
 In this post I'll describe how to download and manipulate the raw data into a tidy long file file, which can be easily analyzed or merged with other data.
-The full code in available [here](https://github.com/etachov/tidying-freedom-of-the-press/) and if you don't care about the process, you can download the cleaned data [here](https://github.com/etachov/tidying-freedom-of-the-press/blob/master/fotp_2001_2014.csv).
+If you don't care about the process, you can download the cleaned data [here](https://github.com/etachov/tidying-freedom-of-the-press/blob/master/fotp_2001_2014.csv).